stan-dev/design-docs/designs/0032-stan-output-formats.md

 ## Functional Specification

 We will create a set of output formats which taken together, can capture all aspects of an inference run.
-From the above discussion, the general information categories are:

-- Algorithm configuration -  output once, at the start of the inference run.
-This information is best structured as a set of name, value pairs, which can be output as a JSON object.

-- Parameter initial values - output once, in tabular format.

-- Posterior sample - output at end of iteration - streaming data in tabular format

-- Algorithm diagnostic - currently output every iteration - streaming data in tabular format

-- Metric & step size - output once, at end of adaptation - the step-size is scalar, the metric is tabular, the metric type is implicit - unit, diagonal, full matrix.

-- Timing information - output once at the end of the inference run.
-This information is hierarchical.

 Hierarchical data will be output as a JSON object.
 Tabular data will be either in CSV file format or Apache Arrow format.
 An Apache Arrow parquet file consists of an schema followed by one or more rows of data.